 0 have signed.
 Let’s get to 5,000!

-For over half a century, our world’s living standards have drastically improved because of satellites; they provide us with many great benefits including our smartphones’ telecommunications systems, GPS in airplanes, live international news, and real-time stock updates.
-Through all these benefits, satellites contribute billions of dollars to our global economy.
+For over half a century, our world’s living standards have drastically improved because of satellites; they provide us with many great benefits including our smartphones’ telecommunications systems, GPS in airplanes, live international news, and time-tracking systems that our power grids rely on.
+Through all these benefits, satellites contribute trillions of dollars to our global economy.
 However, we are at risk of losing all these benefits if we do not act soon because of orbital debris: out-of-control pieces of debris orbiting the Earth that can easily destroy satellites.
 We will be unable to use our smart phones, be forced to rely on paper maps, and be forced to live without the weather prediction systems we have today.
 For these reasons, we need to clean up orbital debris.
 Sign, promote, and share this petition to demand the US government to start subsidizing satellite manufacturers who demonstrate plans to build orbital debris-removing satellites.

 Even tiny pieces of orbital debris are devastating to satellites because they travel at speeds of 17,500mi/h.
 In fact, in 2011, we have lost about $600 million due to damages from orbital debris collisions.
 Our losses will certainly increase if we do not act on this problem because every time a satellite is destroyed via orbital debris, the destroyed satellite’s remains become even more orbital debris, which can then cause the destruction of even more satellites.

 Thomas Junghyun Yoo and Juwon Albert Moon are starting this petition because orbital debris has the potential to make our Earth’s orbit unsuitable for satellite and rocket launches- thus having the potential to cause billions of dollars of damage to our global economy.
 If we fail to act on this problem, the loss of our GPS systems will lead to disruptions in many industries such as banking, power grids, and transportation.